-Phoenix also offers classes and workshops on a range of subjects, including movement, body awareness, structural integration, and couples massage, and has been a guest instructor at Cabrillo College for several years.
-She is currently enrolled in the Teacher-in-Training program at the Rolf Institute of Structural Integration, and is working towards becoming a faculty member there.
+Phoenix also teaches classes and workshops on a range of subjects, including movement, body awareness, structural integration, and couples massage, and has been a guest instructor at Cabrillo College for several years.
+She is currently enrolled in the Teacher-in-Training program at the Rolf Institute of Structural Integration, and has completed over 1,000 hours of Rolfing teacher training, with the intention to apply to become a faculty member in 2018.

 Phoenix’s career in bodywork began in 2004, when she moved back to her hometown of Kailua, on the island of O’ahu, to attend an intensive Massage training program at the Hawaii Healing Arts College.
 While studying at HHAC, Phoenix was introduced to Rolf Structural Integration, and started receiving Rolfing.
 She was greatly inspired by the positive changes that Rolfing effected in her body and mind, and decided to pursue a Rolfing Certification at the Rolf Institute of Structural Integration.

 During her years of basic Rolfing study, Phoenix practiced as a Massage Therapist in California, Arizona, Colorado, and Montana.
 In 2007, she completed her basic Rolfing & Rolf Movement Certification in Brazil, and in April of 2012 she completed the Advanced Rolfing Certification in Bali.
 Continuing education is an important aspect of Phoenix’s practice, and she has rounded out her Massage and Rolfing training with a variety of other classes, including Reiki, Biodynamic CranioSacral, and Visceral Manipulation.
 Between her Rolfing and Massage trainings, and continuing education, Phoenix has logged over 3,000 hours of bodywork class time.
 (Click here for a complete list).